Tilt bridge

-Two further tilt bridges are known to exist in Belgium, both constructed in 2011: the Scheepsdalebrug (Scheepsdalebridge) in Brugge and the Sint-Annabrug over the river Dender in Aalst.
+Two further tilt bridges are in Belgium, both constructed in 2011: the Scheepsdalebrug (Scheepsdalebridge) in Brugge and the Sint-Annabrug over the river Dender in Aalst.
 The former combines the working mechanisms of a rolling lift bascule bridge and a tilt bridge: the bridge is mounted on two lifting arms which roll along racks, positioned parallel to the navigable way, tilting up the bridge leaf providing a clearance for passing ships.
 The latter is mounted on two lifting arms which are connected to fixed pivot points a few feet downstream from the bridge leaf.